A Cross Attention Approach to Diagnostic Explainability using Clinical Practice Guidelines for Depression: Datasets

+Another resource considered in the current research is \textit{Causal Analysis of Mental health issueS (CAMS)} dataset \cite{garg2022cams}.
+CAMS differs from PRIMATE/CLEF e-Risk in two respects: (a) It focuses on causative triggers of depression; thus, the labels are causes of depression, and (b) the annotators explain each annotated sample by highlighting parts of the post.
+The dataset is provided in following format: $<post, \{C_i\}_{i=0:5}, \text{inference}>$; where $\{C_i\}$ represent six labels in following order: `No reason' ($C_0$), `Bias or abuse' ($C_1$), `Jobs and careers' ($C_2$), `Medication' ($C_3$), `Relationship' ($C_4$), and `Alienation' ($C_5$).
+Inference indicates the key phrases (or relevant concepts) in the post that expert annotators likely have considered when assigning labels.
+CAMS comprises 5051 posts with an inter-annotator agreement of 0.61 on the Fleiss Kappa scale.

-\paragraph{Reddit C-SSRS Dataset (R-CSSRS; Multi-Class):} This is a unique dataset in comparison to PRIMATE and CLEF e-RISK.
-The ``C-SSRS" stands for Columbia Suicide Risk Severity Scale, a questionnaire to assess suicide risk [\cite{posner2011columbia}].
+On the reviewer's comments, we expanded our datasets by adding the suicide risk dataset. \textbf{\textit{Reddit C-SSRS Dataset (R-CSSRS; Multi-Class):}} This is a unique dataset in comparison to PRIMATE and CLEF e-RISK.
+The ``C-SSRS" stands for Columbia Suicide Risk Severity Scale, a CPG to assess suicide risk \cite{posner2011columbia}.
 R-CSSRS was designed to assess the suicide risk severity of Reddit users who drift between different communities on Reddit to seek support.
 The dataset uses a suicide risk severity lexicon, which contains four categories: \{ suicide indicator, suicide ideation, suicide behavior, and suicide attempt.\} and an additional category: \{ supportive \}, which is for users who either have no signs of suicide risk or have recovered.
 R-CSSRS comprises 500 users with $\sim$7000 posts annotated by experts with an agreement score of 79\%.